jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 Our y-target is what will be the **TRUE POSITIVE** event in our confusion matrix.
 We are predicting *high-risk* loans that would default or be a loss to the firm.
 Only 1 column in the dataset reflects this attribute *

-#### Part 2:
+#### Part 2: ML Models.
+Which predicts best?
+Imblanced data or resampled data?

+We are building four comparative Logistic Regression models to predict high risk loans with the now cleaned imbalanced dataset.
+We are deciding if a model with an imbalanced dataset of high/low risk loand  We are first make a si

 ## Logistic Regression Model - Imbalanced Data

-Here we test to see how an ML algorithm predicts fraud on imbalanced data.
+The first model we Here we test to see how an ML algorithm predicts fraud on imbalanced data.
 That is, we're not resampling the data so both classes of low-risk & high-risk loans match.

 Our imbalanced y-target data shows way more low-risk loans than high-risk ones.